-Schools must document, ratify and communicate to parents a school-level VETiS policy.
-The VETiS policy must be compliant with Victoria's Education and Training Reform Act 2006 and the Department's policy on parent payments.
-A school-level VETiS policy sets out the basis on which a school offers VET courses to students.
+Schools must document, ratify and communicate to parents a school-level VET policy.
+The VET policy must be compliant with Victoria's Education and Training Reform Act 2006 and the Department's policy on parent payments.
+A school-level VET policy sets out the basis on which a school offers VET programs to students.
 There are a range of programs approved by the VCAA that offer students the opportunity to gain both the VCE and a nationally recognised VET qualification.
 Selected VET programs also offer scored assessment for Units 3 and 4 of the VCE.